Chapter 21: Learning as Inverse Inference — Generalization Is Compression by Another Name

 But this unified picture still lacks its final piece: when the inference system becomes sufficiently large and complex, its "inferences" begin to include propositions about itself — about what it can learn, what it cannot learn, what its own inductive bias is.
 At this point, the Gödelian structure of Chapter 15 reappears: a sufficiently strong inference system cannot fully infer itself.

 This is the entrance to Chapter 22.
+The convergence point of the eight boundaries is in Chapter 25.

 Unresolved